d3kryption/narrative-trytofindsound/xVASynth-v2-style/README.md

 /Game/Sounds/GeneralButtlicker/duke_nukem_hifi_You_stole_from_the_wrong_person__Time_to_die
 ```

-The inital AI naming part isn't required but the `hifi_` is required as it splits on this in the code.
+The initial AI naming part isn't required but the `hifi_` is required as it splits on this in the code.

 ## 🛠️ Installation Steps

-I cannot distrobute Narrative as its a licenced product created by Reubs, but with his permission, I have posted the modifications only here so you can make the changes you need.
+I cannot distribute Narrative as it's a licenced product created by Reubs, but with his permission, I have posted the modifications only here so you can make the changes you need.

 ### File 1 - `Source/NarrativeDialogueEditor/Private/DialogueEditorDetails.h`